 Academic Director: Francis T.F.
 Tsai, Ph.D.

 Core Director: Sukyeong Lee, Ph.D.

-The Mass Spectrometry Proteomics Core features state-of-the-art Thermo Scientific Orbitrap instruments (Lumos ETD Tribrid, Q-Exactive Plus, Fusion Tribrid, Explorer 480) and offers comprehensive service packages for proteome-wide label free quantitative profiling of cells and tissues, isolation and identification of protein complexes via immunoprecipitation and other affinity methods followed by mass spectrometry, post-translational modification analysis, and routine protein identification from purified samples.
+The Mass Spectrometry Proteomics Core features state-of-the-art Thermo Scientific Orbitrap instruments (Lumos ETD Tribrid, Q-Exactive Plus, Fusion Tribrid, Explorer 480) and offers comprehensive service packages for proteome-wide label-free quantitative profiling of cells and tissues, isolation and identification of protein complexes via immunoprecipitation and other affinity methods followed by mass spectrometry, post-translational modification analysis, and routine protein identification from purified samples.
 Full support is provided that includes project evaluation and design, biochemical purifications, mass spectrometry sequencing, and data analysis.
-Go to the Mass Spectrometry Proteomics website.
+Visit the Mass Spectrometry Proteomics Core website.

 Core Directors: Antrix Jain, M.S.

 The Metabolomics Shared Resource provides various metabolomic procedures for discovery and validation of small molecular weight compound biomarkers of various diseases with state-of-the-art high mass spectrometry as the main technology platform.
 Services include quantitative targeted steady-state analysis of metabolites (up to 500 metabolites) for a wide range of analyte classes derived from biofluids, cell lines or tissues.
 Services also include measurement of flux in cell lines and in mice through various metabolic pathways by 13C-isotopomer methods, structural identification of unknown molecules and unbiased lipidomics profiling.
 Visit the Metabolomics Core website.

 Academic Director: Nagireddy Putluri, Ph.D.